 Tax Strategy in Retirement

-If you’ve been contributing regularly to qualified retirement plans like 401(k)s and IRAs, you may be looking at a sizable nest egg as you approach retirement age.
-Unfortunately, you’ll probably have a significant tax liability too and could lose 25–30% of these assets to taxes.
-Millions of Baby Boomers are in this situation, so you’re not alone in wondering how this happened and what can be done.
+If you’ve been regularly contributing to qualified retirement plans like 401(k)s and IRAs, you may have built a sizable nest egg.
+However, this could come with a significant tax liability, potentially losing 25-30% to taxes.
+You’re not alone; millions of Baby Boomers have been left wondering what happened and what can be done.

 Our Philosophy & Approach to Tax-Efficient Retirement Planning